from 15 years of working in health research, here’s what i know for sure:

 Waiting for that next big thing to come through (that grant or degree) or taking one more webinar isn’t going to bring out that inner joy and genius you need today (because our world could sure use a truckload of fresh ideas right now, in this moment).

 Instead, what’s going to help you rise up is the courage to step up and share your ideas while overriding the overwhelm, uncertainty, and failure that comes with academia.

 I’m a coach for the new wave of researchers

 I love working with bright, driven individuals who like to get at it, embrace challenges (just not ongoing suffering), and want to squeeze all the juice from life.

 Think of me as your Research Sidekick.
-As the Superhero [insert kick-ass alias], you get to save the world while I help remove those pesky things getting in your way (like lack of know-how or limiting mindset).
+As the Superhero [insert kick-ass alias], you get to save the world while I help remove those pesky things getting in the way of your inner genius (like lack of know-how or limiting mindset).

 As a performance coach, I support you to make bold moves and live intentionally, while creating a support network to lift you up.
 As a writing expert, I’ll squash the know-how learning curve because I have a proven system that’s worked for hundreds of academics (including myself).

-You already have that rockstar researcher within you and I’m am excited for you to find it too, so let’s get started!
+You already have that inner genius within you and I’m am excited for you to find it too, so let’s get started!

 What’s your street cred?